A suggested ten-week rehearsal schedule for school musicals

-This suggested plan is based on an eight week lead-in time, including:
+This suggested plan is based on a ten week lead-in time, including:

-- Three after school rehearsals of one and a half hours
+- Three after school rehearsals of at least two hours

 - Three weekly lunchtime rehearsals (weekly)